 2) The UDM to the AMF: The UDM notifies the changes of the user profile to the affected AMF by the means of invoking Nudm_SDM_Notification service operation.
 The Nudm_SDM_Notification service operation contains the steering of roaming information that needs to be delivered transparently to the UE over NAS within the Access and Mobility Subscription data.
 If the HPLMN or subscribed SNPN decided that the UE is to acknowledge successful security check of the received steering of roaming information, the Nudm_SDM_Notification service operation also contains an indication that the UDM requests an acknowledgement from the UE as part of the steering of roaming information.
 Upon receiving the SOR-SNPN-SI, the UDM shall include the SOR-SNPN-SI and the HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided'.

 NOTE 2: The UDM cannot provide the SOR-SNPN-SI, if any, to the AMF which does not support receiving SoR transparent container (see 3GPP TS 29.503 [78]).

+If the UDM supports receiving the SOR-ACK-information from the UE it provides the indication "ACK-info-request" as part of the steering of roaming information in the Nudm_SDM_Get response service operation;

 3) The AMF to the UE: the AMF sends a DL NAS TRANSPORT message to the served UE.
 The AMF includes in the DL NAS TRANSPORT message the steering of roaming information received from the UDM.